TestTheTests/UsefulScripts/Conversion_Scripts/README.md

 ### Outputs

 One .map file for use in hapflk analysis.
 Each line is a variant and it contains the chromosome, the variant ID, and the bp coordinate.
-More information on the .map file format can be found in the [PLINK file format reference] (https://www.cog-genomics.org/plink2/formats#map).
+More information on the .map file format can be found in the [PLINK file format reference](https://www.cog-genomics.org/plink2/formats#map).